With the latest version, OneNote UWP is much closer than ever to OneNote desktop, in terms of features !

-Read my comprehensive one week test drive to make your own decision, and feel free to share your thought !
+Read my comprehensive one week test drive to make your own decision, and feel free to share your thought in the comment section !

 Update 27/03/2018 : No more “single page” sharing in OneNote UWP.
 It seems that sharing a page this way made it public and even indexed on Google search, which was a concern… I updated my comparison Table “other features” accordingly.

 Update 28/03/2018 : Synchronization of custom pens is now available with version 17.9126.

 Update 2 April 2018 : Also, after some experiment of the “ink to text” feature in OneNote UWP (see my blog post for a coverage of this feature, added in Sept.
-2017) , I inserted some details about it in the “Core feature” table.
+2017) , I added some details about it in the “Core feature” table.
 Note that there are some incompatibilities : handwritten text in OneNote UWP can’t be “inked to text” in OneNote desktop.
 The opposite works.

 Added Immersive reader, which I overlooked.

-Turn On/Off auto-capitalisation letter in UWP : added its counter part in Desktop.
+Turn On/Off auto-capitalisation letter in UWP : added its counter part in OneNote Desktop.